endreujhelyi/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

+My pseudo code is:

+COUNT_LETTER_IN_STRING gets two parameters: (STRING & LETTER):

+  IF type of STRING not string:
+    RETURN 0 value
+  COUNT variable has 0 value

+  FOR every CURRENT_LETTER in STRING:
+    IF CURRENT_LETTER equal to LETTER (input parameter): increase COUNT with 1

+  RETURN the value of COUNT to COUNT_LETTER_IN_STRING

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer: